mitchellwrosen/mit/README.md

 "merge bubble" will not necessarily be created, because fast-forward merges are preferred.
 So some other verb seems appropriate.

+A sort of implicit `mit sync` occurs whenever recording changes with `mit commit`.

 In detail:

 - Run `git fetch origin` in order to have up-to-date local references.